vippsas/vipps-checkout/vipps-checkout-api.md

 ## Step 3a: If a transaction is authorized, capture payment

 If the state of session is `AUTHORISED`, the amount of the transaction was successfully _reserved_.
 In order to actually move the money and complete the payment, the transaction must be _captured_.
-If you ship physical goods, capture is not to be done until the shipment is sent to the customer.
-Otherwise, capture can happen anytime after the reservation happened as long as the customer has received what has been paid for.
-E.g. if you sell digital concert tickets and send them by email directly after a purchase.
+Capture must be done in accordance with you terms and conditions with the user.
+Our recommendation is that this is not performed until the goods or services have been delivered.

 A capture operation for the whole amount reserved is called a "full capture".
 A "partial capture" is a capture operation on only parts of the amount reserved and is e.g. used if only parts of an order could be fulfilled.
-Captures cannot be made on a amounts larger than the reservation.
+Captures cannot be made on an amount larger than the reservation.

 Full and partial Capture [`POST:epayment/v1/{reference}/capture`](https://vippsas.github.io/vipps-epayment-api/index.html#operation/capturePayment)